Acupuncture and Lung Cancer

 If you would like to read more articles from me on other forms of cancer, feel free to submit a request.
 I do have experience at treating a range of different types of cancers and would like to put this experience out there.

-And if you’d like to support me in my work, perhaps you’d like to Buy Me a Coffee.
+If you’d like to support my work, feel free to Buy Me a Coffee.
 I also accept Lattes.

 NHS Website: www.nhs.uk/conditions/lung-cancer/.
 Accessed May 2018